KDE/mygnuhealth/doc/mygnuhealth.rst

 There are Personal Health Record applications in the market, but MyGNUHealth is unique.
 MyGNUHealth is a Libre program respects your freedom and privacy.
-By Libre we mean that the source code of the application is available; the user can modify it if she wishes, and interact with the community to improve the application.
+By Libre we mean that the source code of the application is available; the user can modify it if they wish, and interact with the community to improve the application.
 You are in control of the application.
 Unlike other closed-source health applications, you can rest assured that your health information won't be leaked or sold to anyone.